WhoIsSethDaniel/goldsmith.nvim/README.md

 * run extra linters and/or formatters using null-ls
 * Goldsmith can completely configure everything for you, if you want (see the [Configurations](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Configurations) wiki for more)
 * generate test stubs automatically using `gotests` [screencast](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Features-3#switch-to-alternate-file--generate-stub-tests)
+* create implementation stubs for your interfaces using :GoImpl
 * commands for common tasks (the following list is not complete):
     * switch to the 'alternate' file quickly [screencast](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Features-3#switch-to-alternate-file--generate-stub-tests)
     * struct tag editing: add / remove / update struct tags and options [screencast](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Features-4#struct-tag-editing)